Lil' Kim: Philanthropy

-In 2000, Lil' Kim embarked on a promo tour in support of her second studio album, The Notorious K.I.M., and the MAC AIDS Fund.
-She visited MAC cosmetics counters, interacted with fans and help raise money and awareness for the cause, which helps people who are living with HIV/AIDS worldwide.
-She took part in MAC's Fashion Cares show in Toronto, Canada.
-The show raised close to one million for the AIDS Committee of Toronto.
+In 2000, Lil' Kim embarked on a promo tour for her second studio album, The Notorious K.I.M., and the MAC AIDS Fund.
+She visited MAC cosmetics counters, interacted with fans, and helped raise money and awareness for people living with HIV/AIDS worldwide.
+She took part in MAC's Fashion Cares show in Toronto, Canada, raising close to one million for its AIDS committee.
+Her endorsement of MAC, with Mary J. Blige, raised $4 million for the fund.

-Her endorsement for MAC, with Mary J. Blige, would go on to raise $4 million for the fund.
-In October 2001, Lil' Kim was featured on the R&B mix of the song "What's Going On".
-Lil' Kim, along with several other popular recording artists, released the song under the name "Artists Against AIDS Worldwide", with proceeds going to AIDS programs worldwide and also United Ways September 11th Fund.
+In October 2001, Lil' Kim was featured on the R&B mix of the song "What's Going On“.
+She, along with several other popular recording artists, released the song as "Artists Against AIDS Worldwide“, with proceeds going to AIDS programs worldwide and also the September 11th Fund of the United Way.
 That same month, Lil' Kim performed at Breathe, a benefit concert for breast cancer research and treatment.
 Proceeds from the concert went to the UCLA Breast Center and the Breast Examination Center of Harlem, an outreach program of the Memorial Sloan Kettering Cancer Center.

 On March 12, 2002, Lil' Kim walked her dogs in the 3rd annual "Paws for Style" fashion show.
 The event is held by Animal Fair magazine as a benefit for the Humane Society of New York.
 Items worn by the animals were later auctioned off online.
-In 2004, Lil' Kim started her own foundation called Lil' Kim Cares.
-The foundation raises funds, resources and awareness for national programs that assist with issues of homelessness, HIV/AIDS prevention and awareness, transitional living, child neglect and violence against women.
+In 2004 she launched her own foundation called Lil' Kim Cares.
+The foundation raises funds, resources and awareness for national programs that assist with issues such as homelessness, HIV/AIDS prevention and awareness, transitional living, child neglect, and violence against women.